leizongmin/hojs/README.md

 # ho.js
 A lightweight forum system

-**Notes: ho.js is under development.
+**Notes: ho.js is under development, not recommend to use at the moment.
 If you are interested in it, please watch this project to get the newest progress.**

 ## Start development